OSInside/kiwi/doc/source/quickstart.rst

     tox -e doc

-Whenever a change in the documentation is pushed to the git, it will be automatically updated via travis-sphinx and is available at
+Whenever a change in the documentation is pushed to the git, it will be automatically updated via :command:`travis-sphinx` and is available at:

 http://suse.github.io/kiwi